HugoSmits/predictiveForecasting/project.md

 - **Descriptive Statistics:** Computing summary statistics such as mean, median, standard deviation, and quartiles to describe the central tendency, dispersion, and shape of the data distribution.
 - **Data Visualization:** Creating visualizations such as histograms, box plots, scatter plots, and heatmaps to visualize the distribution of individual variables, explore relationships between variables, and identify potential patterns or outliers.
+- **Correlation Analysis:** Examining the correlation between different variables to understand the strength and direction of their relationships.
+Correlation matrices and correlation plots are commonly used to visualize these relationships.
+- **Feature Importance:** Assessing the importance of different features in predicting the target variable using techniques such as correlation analysis, feature importance plots, and statistical tests.

+Through EDA, we gain valuable insights into the structure and characteristics of the dataset, which guide subsequent modeling decisions and help formulate hypotheses for further investigation.
+In the following sections, we delve into the EDA process and its application within the context of the [predictiveForecasting] project.